umlearn/umlearn.github.io/README.md

 # [umlearn.github.io][1]
 This Page shows some my recent works.
 It is mainly used to do some online tests.
-If you browse here, it may not help you.
-I'm sorry.
+It may not helpful to you.
+Truly sorry🙏.
 ### Motion Design For JD iPad
 - [JdHD v3.3 intro page][2]
 - [JdHD v3.4 intro page][3]